Charles V of France: Mission in Normandy

-Charles was recalled to Paris at the death of his grandfather Philip VI (22 August 1350) and participated in the coronation of his father John the Good on 26 September 1350 in Reims.
+Charles was recalled to Paris at the death of his grandfather Philip VI (22 August 1350) and participated in the coronation of his father John II the Good on 26 September 1350 in Reims.
 With his father ascending to the French throne, young Charles became the heir presumptive and thus for the first time both honors, the Dauphin de Viennois and heir to the French throne, were held by the same person.
 The legitimacy of king John II, and that of the Valois in general, was not unanimous.
 His father, Philip VI, had lost all credibility with the disasters of Crécy, Calais, the ravages of the plague, and the monetary changes needed to support the royal finances.
 The royal clan had to cope with opposition from all sides in the kingdom.

-The first of these was led by Charles II of Navarre, called "the Bad", whose mother Joan II of Navarre had renounced the crown of France for that of Navarre in 1328.
+The first of these was led by King Charles II of Navarre, called "the Bad", whose mother Queen Joan II of Navarre had renounced the crown of France for that of Navarre in 1328.
 Charles II of Navarre was the eldest of a powerful lineage.
 Ambitious of attaining the crown of France, he managed to gather around him the malcontents.
-He was supported by his relatives and allies: the House of Boulogne (and their kin in Auvergne), the barons of Champagne loyal to Joan II of Navarre (heir of Champagne, had it not merged into the crown of France), and by the followers of Robert of Artois, driven from the kingdom by Philip VI.
+He was supported by his relatives and allies: the House of Boulogne (and their kin in Auvergne), the barons of Champagne loyal to Joan II of Navarre (heir of Champagne, had it not merged into the crown of France), and by the followers of Robert III of Artois, driven from the kingdom by Philip VI.
 He also had the support of the University of Paris and the northwestern merchants where the cross-Channel trade was vital.